• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-This Watermelon Salad with Tofu Feta is super refreshing on a hot summer’s day.
-And to be honest, I even enjoy this salad in the fall and winter when it tends to be drier on the skin.
+This Watermelon Salad with Tofu Feta is refreshing on a hot summer’s day.
+To be honest, I also enjoy it in the fall and winter.

-Watermelon is super hydrating and living in Colorado, we can really use adding foods that are water-rich into our diets.
-What really makes this dish, for me, is the addition of the tofu feta.
+Watermelon is super hydrating, and living in Colorado, we can really benefit from adding foods that are water-rich to our diets.
+What really makes this dish for me is the addition of the tofu feta.

 Watermelon Salad with Tofu Feta